 Our interview is designed to be different, by giving you a choice in how you show us your technical skills, and focuses on more than just writing code.
 We want to see how you design systems, debug an issue in an application, and mentor others, as well as how you create software.

-Most of our loops are three steps: a phone screen with a manager, a technical screen with a future colleague, and an onsite interview with your peers.
+Most of our loops are three steps: a phone screen with a recruiter or manager, a technical screen with a future colleague, and an onsite interview with your peers.
 Our goal is to discover what you’re great at.